BluAtlas/Picross-W-WASM/assets/tiles/readme.md

 # Tiles

-The images in this folder can be edited and replaced freely as a pseudo-texture pack, long as they keep the same filename and are sized with a 1:1 ratio.
+The images in this folder can be edited and replaced freely, long as they keep the same filename and maintain a 1:1 pixel ratio.